wleofeng/YAlert/README.md

 `delegate` allows your view controller to receive and handle primary button, secondary button, and background tap events.

-`tag` allows you to differentiate different AlertViewController instance when handling tap events.
+`tag` allows you to differentiate AlertViewController instance when handling tap events.
 You may have different event handling logic based on the AlertViewController's tag number.

 ```
 extension ViewController: AlertViewControllerDelegate {